Multi-Winner Voting with Approval Preferences: Cohesive Groups

+\citet{jet-consistentabc} further show that this result can be generalised to arbitrary divisor-based apportionment methods.
+For example, the Sainte-Lagu\"e method yields the $w$-Thiele method with $w(x)=\sum_{j=1}^{x} \frac{1}{2j-1}$.

-\subsection{Cohesive Groups}
+\section{Cohesive Groups}

 In party-list profiles (\Cref{def:party_profiles}), voters can be arranged in groups with identical preferences.
 Then, proportionality requires that a large-enough group of voters with identical preferences deserves a certain number of representatives in the elected committee (proportional to the size of the group).
-This approach can be generalized to groups with non-identical but similar preferences.
-In this section, we discuss axioms that relax the requirements for groups of voters to be eligible for representatives.
+This approach can be generalised to groups with non-identical but similar preferences.
+We now discuss axioms that relax the requirements for groups of voters to be entitled to representatives.
 These axioms are based on the concept of $\ell$-cohesiveness: